Pregnancy Acupuncture Gold Coast Acupuncture – Fertility, IVF, Induction of Labour and Pregnancy Concerns

 Further research shows that Acupuncture successfully initiates the onset of labour and can prepare the uterus and cervix for labour, reduce pain of contractions, shorten the average time of labour, reduce recovery time and significantly decrease the need for medical intervention (Smith 2004, Betts 2006) [2].

-Acupuncture for Infertility / IVF
+Acupuncture for IVF Support

 Acupuncture is frequently recommended as an additional treatment for patients going through their IVF cycle to promote follicular development and the thickening of the endometrial lining.
 It aims to decrease stress levels, enhance blood flow to the uterus, improve the chances of successful implantation, and ultimately increase the rates of clinical pregnancy and live births.